Ecosourcing

 • Remoteness from amenity planting so the chance of contamination is minimised.

-• We only select from plants and trees that are robust and healthy.
+• Specimen selection.
+We only select from plants and trees that are robust and healthy.

 • Targets must be true-to-type for that species.